VaibhavChemboli116/Crop_Type_Prediction/README.md

 ## Overview

 The goal of this project is to predict the type of crop based on several input features.
 Predicting crop types accurately can aid farmers and agricultural organizations in making informed decisions about crop planning, resource allocation, and yield optimization.
 We explored multiple machine learning and deep learning techniques to develop robust predictive models.
+We have used randomized search for optimizing parameters to bring best out of every algorithm.

 ## Algorithms Used

 - **Supervised Learning Algorithms**
+  KNN
+  Logreg OVR
+  Logreg Multinomial
+  Decision Tree
+  Random Forest
+  Support Vector Classifier
+  Gaussian Naive Bayes
+  XGBoost
+  AdaBoost
+  Bagging Algorithms

 - **Unsupervised Learning Algorithms**
+  KMeans
+  DBSCAN
+  GMM
+  Agglomerative Clustering

 - **Neural Networks**
+  ANN
+  ANN with interactions
+  ANN with t-SNE Embeddings as features

+## Results
+The XGBoost Algorithm overperformed all the other algorithms with a train accuracy of 92% and test accuracy of 83%.

 ## Dataset